nakib33/E-commerce-Purchases-Data-Analysis-/README.md

  files.upload()
 ```

-**Its good idea to see how the data look like, display first 5 rows of your data-set.**
+**2. Its good idea to see how the data look like, display first 5 rows of your data-set.**
 ```sql
 pay = pd.read_csv('Cust_Purch_Data.csv', encoding='utf-8')
 ```